 The layout of this book follows the same mode of thinking.
 In the first chapter, we focus on the business objective and the business benefits that we propose the executive decision-maker should use as the anchor when thinking about ERP.
 In chapter two we present a useful classification mechanism, the "Degrees of Freedom Framework", to quickly position any particular organization's ERP ambitions in one of four classes depending on their business objective.
 Different strategies for selecting, implementing and operating ERP follow directly from this classification and we devote chapters three, four and five respectively to each.
 We recommend that all the chapters of the book are read in sequence by any executive decision-maker who is thinking about ERP.

 Doing the work of executing the strategy - the tactics - is not covered in this book.
 We believe that once the strategy has been set, exploitation of the vast amount of literature available at the tactical level becomes more manageable.
-We present some specific collateral material at the website address: www.iplan.co.za/thinkingabouterp which serves as a companion to this book.
 More guides, as well as acknowledgement of sources, are referenced at the end of the book.